fengxia41103/myblog/content/thoughts/logic.md

 thinks it is going to rock the money industry because now it has officially married the crown jewel of this era &mdash; computer technology.
 Of course, the marriage carries an army of buzz word ornaments &mdash; AI, big data... the scenario is that by collecting consumer data and data crunching, agent shall be able to **improve efficiency** dramatically in deciding whether one should get a loan approval or not, which, if realized as what they say, is certainly a huge advantage over the status quo &mdash; Chinese state-owned banks are notorious in treating their customers badly by being low efficient and arrogant.
 From my own experience, both as an employee and as a customer, the understanding of what data is and what one can do with it is just not there.
 Yes they collect a huge amount of private data, but at the mean time these data are dis-organized, arbitrarily designed and decided &mdash; guilty as charged, I was one of those who actually designed application form that our loan customer has to fill out for dollar amount up to millions (!!), while I had literally zero experimental proof of any of those data points could be effective, or even correlate in one way or another!?
-Even worse, the VP of the bank had strong opinion of his own so the form also incorporated many of his _wishes_ while his only defense is that _it has been used in banking industry for years_ or that _he had good experience with it_ &mdash;
-all subjective, all _what I say against yours, and I win because I'm the boss_, kind of deal &rarr; so that's how the wheels went.
+Even worse, the VP of the bank had strong opinion of his own so the form also incorporated many of his _wishes_ while his only defense is that _it has been used in banking industry for years_ or that _he had good experience with it_ &mdash; all subjective, all _what I say against yours, and I win because I'm the boss_, kind of deal &rarr; so that's how the wheels went.
 I'm super-surprised how well these banks are doing according to their official paper, while its internal is such a mess.
 Oh well.

 Back to the topic.
 Universally everybody thought Baidu stepping into the financial world is a big news, even as yet another example that these tech companies &mdash; Alibaba, Tencent, are transforming themselves into something closer to money.
-Wny?
+Why?
 Because the core of the argument is that by looking at the same type of entity in the US market, who has about 10% of all financial transaction volume, China has only 0.2% currently &rarr; therefore, we are looking at 50x growth